 Cons: a little hard to clean when making soy milk

-Similar to: There’s not a one to one comparison, but it has a filter like the Almond Cow and heat like the Miomat
+Similar to: There’s not a one-to-one comparison, but it has a filter like the Almond Cow and heat like the Miomat

-This was my first milk maker machine and I used it over the pandemic to make homemade soy milk when it was hard to find in the store.
+This was my first milk maker machine, and I used it over the pandemic to make homemade soy milk when it was hard to find in the store.

-Making Raw Vegan Milks
+Making Raw Vegan Milk

-So you can make delicious raw plant-based milks using a nut milk appliance.
+So you can make delicious raw plant-based milk using a nut milk appliance.
 Two that don’t have heating elements are the Almond Cow and the NutraMilk Nut Processor, and both are perfect for raw ingredients like flax seeds,

 Beyond Milk